 Not having a background in computer science shouldn’t deter you from pursuing a master’s degree in the field, Hescott says.
 Here are four steps you can take to help you succeed.

-People interested in Northeastern’s Align Master of Science in Computer Science (MSCS) program come from a variety of backgrounds, according to Hescott.
+People interested in Northeastern’s Align Master of Science in Computer Science (MS in CS) program come from a variety of backgrounds, according to Hescott.
 One worked in media and illustration, for example, but was interested in pursuing a master’s degree to “see under the hood” of the programs he uses and learn how to code—a skill he wanted to integrate into his work, Hescott says.

 Another student studied English as an undergraduate.
 She was always interested in computer science, but didn’t see herself pursuing a career in technology at the time.